danjbrown/jwt-auth/README.md

 # JWT Authentication

-A basic example of JWT authentication server using Node.js and Express, this could be used to authenticate users in Angular2 applications.
+A simple JWT authentication server using Node.js and Express, this could be used to authenticate users in Angular2 applications.
 Uses nodemon to automatically restart the server when code changes are saved.

 ## Usage